home-assistant/yellow.home-assistant.io/README.md

+The content of this website has been migrated to https://github.com/NabuCasa/support

 # Home Assistant Yellow website

-This is the source of the Yellow documentation website at [yellow.home-assistant.io](https://yellow.home-assistant.io).
+This was the source of the Yellow documentation website at [yellow.home-assistant.io](https://yellow.home-assistant.io).

 ## Setup